PraveenNellihela/my-test-website/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >+
+    text: >
-      ## I was born and raised in Sri Lanka.
-I am now based in Germany.
-When I’m
-      not coding or tinkering with tech, I like to travel around the world.
+      I was born and raised in Sri Lanka.
+When I’m not coding or tinkering with tech, I like to play games. listen to music and travel around the world.
     media:
       type: ImageBlock
-      url: /images/626-IZ8A5238-removebg.png
+      url: /images/IMG_1587.JPEG
       altText: Hero image
     styles:
       self: